Gerasimos Siasos

 Gerasimos Siasos (born 1979 in Thessaloniki, Greece) is a Greek Professor of cardiology and the current Rector of the National and Kapodistrian University of Athens, a position he has held since September 1, 2023.
+With his unanimous election, he became the youngest Rector of the National and Kapodistrian University of Athens—the largest and oldest higher education institution in Greece—as well as the youngest person to have assumed the office of Rector at a Greek higher education institution.

-He previously served as Chair of the School of Medicine at the National and Kapodistrian University of Athens (NKUA) from 2021 to 2023.
+He previously served as Chair of the School of Medicine at the National and Kapodistrian University of Athens (NKUA) from 2021 to 2023 becoming the youngest elected Chair in the history of the School.
 From 2015 to 2016, he was a visiting professor at Harvard Medical School.
 He also served as vice-chair of the School of Medicine at the University of Athens from 2019 to 2021, and as President of the Board of Directors of the "Aretaieio" and "Aiginiteio" University Hospitals during the same period.
 He currently serves as Alternate Director of the 3rd Clinical Department of Cardiology at the School of Medicine, University of Athens, based at the Athens General Hospital of Thoracic Diseases "Sotiria".

 Education

 Gerasimos Siasos was born in Thessaloniki, Greece, in 1979.
 He received his medical degree from the School of Medicine of NKUA.
 He completed his residency in cardiology at the 1st Clinical Department of Cardiology and its affiliated 1st Cardiology-Haemodynamics Laboratory at the NKUA's School of Medicine.
 He holds a Master of Science (MSc) degree in "Intensive Care Units - Cardiology, Medical, and Nursing Care" from NKUA, and an MSc in "Health Care Management" from the Hellenic Open University.
 He earned his PhD from the NKUA's School of Medicine, graduating with First-Class Honours.